 Financial aid is available to students enrolled at least half time.
 NCNM's definition of half-time enrollment is 5.5 credits.
 Full-time enrollment is a minimum of 11 credits.
 All students applying for federal financial aid are required to file a Free Application for Federal Student Aid (FAFSA) form.
 This document becomes available January 1 each year.
 Additionally, students must have been accepted and paid all required fees and deposits at NCNM to receive financial aid information.
 Eligibility for financial aid is determined using a federal methodology formula as outlined by the U.S. Department of Education.
-The financial aid awarding process begins in early spring of each academic year for matriculated students, and late spring for new students entering NCNM.
-NCNM's priority packaging date is April 30 each year for need-based aid consideration.
-The only need-based aid at NCNM is the Federal Work-Study Program.
-Fund availability for this need-based grant is dependent on the annual federal allocation received at the college and awarded on a first come, first serve basis.
+The financial aid awarding process begins in early spring of each academic year for matriculated students, and late spring for new students entering in the fall.
+NCNM's Early Bird packaging date is February 15 for need-based aid consideration.
+Federal work-study is the only needbased aid available at NCNM.
+Funds are awarded on a first come, first served basis to the highest need students as determined by the U.S. Department of Education.

+Availability for this need-based grant is dependent on the annual federal allocation received at the college and awarded on a first come, first served basis.

 As NCNM is a graduate institution, all students are considered "independent" and are eligible to receive the maximum allowable in federal loans.
-Graduate students are eligible to receive Federal Direct Unsubsidized Stafford and Graduate Plus Loans.
+Graduate students are eligible to receive Federal Direct Unsubsidized Stafford and Graduate PLUS Loans.
 Amounts received will depend on the institutional cost of attendance budget for the program chosen.
 Students receiving federal financial aid are required to disclose all outside resources received on their behalf to the Financial Aid Office.
 These resources will be included and calculated as part of their financial aid award packet.
 To continue to receive financial aid, the student must make satisfactory academic progress, as defined by academic policies, and must be enrolled at least half time to qualify for federal aid.
 The Financial Aid Office can advise the student about sources of financial aid and budgeting strategies.
 This office is available as a resource even after the student leaves the college.
 Alumni may contact the Financial Aid Office for information about confidential counseling on students' debts and loan repayment, both by phone and email.

 We want to provide you with clear and concise information about financial aid.
 This is a brief overview of federal financial aid programs available to eligible students at NCNM.